aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 This is a work in progress.
 Please come back later.
 :::

 This blog post is about making Merge Requests more "reviewable" and enhancing the value of code reviews.
 First I provide a TLDR version so you know the context of each point.
-Then I'll dive deep into each of them, with examples and philosophy behind it and my personal takes.
+Then I'll dive deep into each of them, with examples???? and philosophy behind it and my personal takes.

-- [**Do not mix refactors with your intended changes**](#do-not-mix-refactors-with-your-intended-changes): Keep refactors and functional changes separate.
-Make a different merge request for each refactor, explaining why it's needed.
-This makes the review process simpler and quicker, keeping the original merge request focused and uncomplicated.
-- [**Do not mix formatting with your intended changes**](#do-not-mix-formatting-with-your-intended-changes): Don't mix formatting changes with your main updates.
-If formatting is needed, create a separate branch that formats all files.
-This keeps the review process simple and fast, and the original merge request remains focused and clear.
+TLDR:
+For a good MR:
+- Minimize the diff
+  - break the task
+  - extract out refactors
+  - extract out formattings
+  - don't fix everything
+  - Review your own MR before asking anyone else (to make sure you only have related changes)
+- meaningful commits (see good commit convetions from good repositories on GitHub)
+- meaningful description (including media when needed)
+- let the comment author resolve comments

-- [**Minimize the diff**](#minimize-the-diff): Simplify your branch changes by asking if you can make them smaller or complete your task without certain changes.
+- [**Minimize the diff**](#minimize-the-diff): Simplify your changes by asking yourself if you can make them smaller or complete your task without certain changes.
 Create separate tasks for additional changes, ensuring each merge request stays focused on one concern, such as fixing a bug or adding a feature.
-- [**Review your own MR before asking someone else to review it**](#review-your-own-mr-before-asking-someone-else-to-review-it): Check your own merge request before asking someone else to review it.
-Use your reviewing platform to catch issues you may have missed and ensure all CI checks pass to save time for reviewers.
-- [**Break the task at hand**](#break-the-task-at-hand): Break down big features into smaller, deliverable parts.
+- [**Break the task at hand**](#break-the-task-at-hand): Break down big features into smaller, __deliverable__ parts.
 Share your plan with the team, use feature flags if needed, and create separate merge requests for each piece.
-This makes reviews faster, feedback more focused, and the merging process safer.
+This makes reviews faster, feedbacks more focused, and the merging process __safer__.
+- [**Extract out refactors into a separate MR**](#do-not-mix-refactors-with-your-intended-changes): Keep refactors and functional changes separate.
+Make a different merge request for each refactor, explaining why it's needed.
+This makes the review process of the original merge request focused and uncomplicated.
+- [**Extract out formattings into a separate MR**](#do-not-mix-formatting-with-your-intended-changes): Don't mix formatting changes with your main updates.
+If formatting is needed, create a separate branch that formats __all__ files.
+This also makes the original MR less complicated.
+- [**Dont fix everything**](#todo): Don't be eager to fix every problem or clean up every piece of code on your way.
+Best you can do is to create a ticket in your issue tracking system.
+Prioritize and decide about it with the team.
+- [**Review your own MR before asking someone else to review it**](#review-your-own-mr-before-asking-someone-else-to-review-it): Specially use the reviewing platform you always use to review other's MRs. Also ensure all CI checks pass to save time.
+Some problems can be catched using static checks only.
+- [**Meaningful commits**](#meaningful-commits): Make commits meaningful and separate.
+Use your IDE to stage specific and related changes separately, keeping things focused.
+Write concise commit messages and MR titles.
+If you can't, it __may__ be a sign your MR is doing more that one thing and should be broken into separate ones.
+- [**Use the description field**](#use-the-description-field-when-creating-merge-requests): Use the MR description for technical details or clarifications.
+And remember it is only for reviewers, not the whole team.
+Include screenshots when needed, like for styling changes and add the task link if you're using an issue tracking system.
+- [**Resolving comments on the MRs**](#resolving-comments-on-the-mrs-todo-make-the-title-of-this-part-better-like-on-comments-commenting-or-about-comments): Leave comments for the author of the comment to resolve.
+If you address one, reply to it (including a commit link if applicable).
+Don't resolve comments if you're not the author.
+If someone else resolves your comment, unresolve it first to verify and then resolve it again, so you know which ones are "really" reslved.

+// TODO: What do I do with things below?
+- [**Final words**](#final-words): Ignoring these may make reviews harder, leading to worse software or more technical issues.
+Remember these tips for improvement, adjust for your team, and aim for better code and easier maintenance.
 - [**Don't panic!**](#don-t-panic): Stay calm, start your task without waiting for all reviews.
 Create branches for dependencies and fix bugs separately.
 If you find issues, make a ticket instead of fixing immediately.
 This helps manage workload and priorities, keeping your MR focused for easier reviews.
 - [**Clean code!**](#clean-code): Create a neat merge request with clean code.
 Use clear variable names, simplify logic, and follow the "Don't make me think" principle.
 Add comments only when necessary to enhance code readability.
-- [**Meaningful commits**](#meaningful-commits): Make commits meaningful and separate, like "Create ComponentA" or "Fix argumentA."
-Use your IDE to stage specific changes, keeping things focused.
-Write concise commit messages and MR titles; if it's too long, break it into smaller tasks.
-- [**Use the description field when creating merge requests**](#use-the-description-field-when-creating-merge-requests): Use the MR description for technical details or clarifications, like explaining a refactor.
-Remember, it's mainly for reviewers.
-Include screenshots for styling changes and add the task link if you're using JIRA for easy reference.
-- [**Resolving comments on the MRs**](#resolving-comments-on-the-mrs-todo-make-the-title-of-this-part-better-like-on-comments-commenting-or-about-comments): Leave comments for the author to resolve.
-If you address one, note it with a commit link.
-Don't resolve comments if you're not the author.
-Resolving is the reviewer's right.
-If someone else resolves your comment, unresolve it first to verify and then resolve it again.
-- [**Final words**](#final-words): Ignoring these may make reviews harder, leading to worse software or more technical issues.
-Remember these tips for improvement, adjust for your team, and aim for better code and easier maintenance.

-## Do not mix refactors with your intended changes

-Avoid mixing refactors and functional changes.
-Instead, create a separate merge request for the refactor before the main merge request.
-Clearly describe why you need this refactor.
-For instance: "For the task TASK-ID-123, ServiceA cannot be used in ComponentB for reasons 1, 2, and 3.
-I need this refactor, because I need to use ServiceA in ComponentB".

-Separating refactors prevents the reviewer from going through reviewing a newly added 20-lines function, only to discover later that this function was merely moved from another file.
-With a separate MR, in this example the reviewer will only check if your "intention of moving" the function is correct, or if everything used in the function will work in its new environment, rather than inspecting closely if the logic of the moved function is correct.
-Because the logic has probably been there for a long time and your merge request has nothing to do with the content of it.

-As another example, if you find the name of a variable unpleasant or misleading, cool, make a merge request that renames the variable only.
-Then, you can rebase your original branch on top of it and use the new variable name, without making your original merge request unnecessarily big and complicated.

-This approach makes the review process easier and faster, and the original merge request remains "pure" and "focused".

-## Do not mix formatting with your intended changes

-Similar to the previous point, avoid including unrelated file formatting with your changes.
-If you need to format some files, create a branch out of _main_ branch that automatically formats _all_ files.
-The reviewer doesn't even need to read through the formatting merge request carefully, as you've already described in your merge request description that a tool automatically did this. (and tools are _almost_ never wrong).

-No reviewer wants to sift through 400 lines of diff that only change indentations and replace single quotes with double quotes just to hunt down where the actual change is. (or miss it!)

-This approach makes the review process easier and faster, and the original merge request remains "pure" and "focused".

 ## Minimize the diff